niuers/Distributed-System-Design-Review/Load Balancer.md

 ### Layer 7
  * It terminates the connection, load balancer gets a HTTP request from a client, establishes a connection to a server, and sends request to the server,
  * It can look inside the message and make a load-balacing decision based on the content of the message, e.g. cookie, header,
    * Layer 7 load balancers look at the application layer to decide how to distribute requests.
 This can involve contents of the header, message, and cookies.
 Layer 7 load balancers terminate network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
+It then makes a new TCP connection to the selected upstream server (or reuses an existing one, by means of HTTP keepalives) and writes the request to the server.
 For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.
-At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.
+   * At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.
-   * A Layer 7 load balancer terminates the network traffic and reads the message within.
-It can make a load‑balancing decision based on the content of the message (the URL or cookie, for example).
-It then makes a new TCP connection to the selected upstream server (or reuses an existing one, by means of HTTP keepalives) and writes the request to the server.
    * Application(Layer 7) This layer supports application and end-user processes.
 Communication partners are identified, quality of service is identified, user authentication and privacy are considered, and any constraints on data syntax are identified.
 Everything at this layer is application-specific.
 This layer provides application services for file transfers, e-mail, and other network software services.
    * Full access to HTTP protocol and data
    * SSL termination: Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
       * Removes the need to install X.509 certificates on each server
    * Check for authentication
    * Smarter routing options
-1. When you use HTTP (layer 7) for both front-end and back-end connections, your load balancer parses the headers in the request and terminates the connection before sending the request to the back-end instances.
 1. ELB: When you use HTTP/HTTPS, you can enable sticky sessions on your load balancer.
 A sticky session binds a user's session to a specific back-end instance.
 This ensures that all requests coming from the user during the session are sent to the same back-end instance.

 1. Layer 4 vs. Layer 7
-   * Layer 7 load balancers operate at the highest level in the OSI model, the application layer (on the Internet, HTTP is the dominant protocol at this layer).
+   * Layer 7 load balancers operate at the highest level in the OSI model, the application layer.
 Layer 7 load balancers base their routing decisions on various characteristics of the HTTP header and on the actual contents of the message, such as the URL, the type of data (text, video, graphics), or information in a cookie.

-Taking into consideration so many more aspects of the information being transferred can make Layer 7 load balancing more expensive than Layer 4 in terms of time and required computing power, but it can nevertheless lead to greater overall efficiency.
+   * Taking into consideration so many more aspects of the information being transferred can make Layer 7 load balancing more expensive than Layer 4 in terms of time and required computing power, but it can nevertheless lead to greater overall efficiency.
 For instance, because a Layer 7 load balancer can determine what type of data (video, text, and so on) a client is requesting, you don’t have to duplicate the same data on all of the load-balanced servers.

-Modern general-purpose load balancers, such as NGINX Plus and the open source NGINX software, generally operate at Layer 7 and serve as full reverse proxies.
+   * Modern general-purpose load balancers, such as NGINX Plus and the open source NGINX software, generally operate at Layer 7 and serve as full reverse proxies.
 Rather than manage traffic on a packet-by-packet basis like Layer 4 load balancers that use NAT, Layer 7 load balancing proxies can read requests and responses in their entirety.
 They manage and manipulate traffic based on a full understanding of the transaction between the client and the application server.

-Some load balancers can be configured to provide Layer 4 or Layer 7 load balancing, depending on the nature of the service.
-As mentioned previously, modern commodity hardware is generally powerful enough that the savings in computational cost from Layer 4 load balancing are not large enough to outweigh the benefits of greater flexibility and efficiency from Layer 7 load balancing.
+   * As mentioned previously, modern commodity hardware is generally powerful enough that the savings in computational cost from Layer 4 load balancing are not large enough to outweigh the benefits of greater flexibility and efficiency from Layer 7 load balancing.

 1. The more accurate term for layer 4 is “Layer 3/4 load balancing” – because the load balancer bases its decision on both the IP addresses of the origin and destination servers (Layer 3) and the TCP port number of the applications (Layer 4).
 The more exact term for “Layer 7 load balancing” might be “Layer 5 through 7 load balancing” because HTTP combines the functions of OSI Layers 5, 6, and 7.
 1. Layer 7 load balancing is more CPU‑intensive than packet‑based Layer 4 load balancing, but rarely causes degraded performance on a modern server.
 Layer 7 load balancing enables the load balancer to make smarter load‑balancing decisions, and to apply optimizations and changes to the content (such as compression and encryption).
 It uses buffering to offload slow connections from the upstream servers, which improves performance.